Geeksongs/Computer_Vision/Semantic segmentation/FCN/README.md

 **2. The Date which I use is as followed:**

-The folder's name of this dataset is :FCN,which contains two folders.
+The folder's name of this dataset is :catdog,which contains two folders.

 **Annotation:** The data of this date set